openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 1. You have an algorithm that isn’t capable of breaking down a frame into regions of interest.
 For example, face detection can take a whole frame and generate a separate detection region for each face in the frame.
 On the other hand, Caffe classification will take that whole frame and generate a single detection that’s the size of the frame’s width and height.
 Caffe will produce better results if it operates on smaller regions that only capture the desired object to be classified.
 Using feed forward, you can create a pipeline so that Caffe only processes regions with motion in them.

 2. You wish to reduce processing time by creating a pipeline in which algorithms are chained from fastest to slowest.
-For example, a pipeline that starts motion detection will only feed regions with motion to the next stage, which may be a compute-intensive face detection algorithm.
+For example, a pipeline that starts with motion detection will only feed regions with motion to the next stage, which may be a compute-intensive face detection algorithm.
 Reducing the amount of data that algorithm needs to process will speed up run times.

 > **NOTE:** Enabling feed forward results in more sub-jobs and more message passing between the workflow manager and components than the default segmenting behavior.
 Generally speaking, the more feed forward tracks, the greater the overhead cost.
 The cost may be outweighed by how feed forward can “filter out” pixel data that doesn’t need to be processed.
 Often, the greater the media resolution, the more pixel data is filtered out, and the greater the benefit.